abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ##### Read the capabilities for each Resource Zone

-1. Perform a GET on each Resource Zone using the URI found in each entry of the `Members` array
+1. Perform a GET on each Resource Zone using the URI found in each entry of the `Members` array.
-2. Look for the `@Redfish.CollectionCapabilities` annotation in each Resource Zone
+2. Look for the `@Redfish.CollectionCapabilities` annotation in each Resource Zone.
-    * The `UseCase` property will be used later when a client has determined what type of composition to create
+    * The `UseCase` property will be used later when a client has determined what type of composition to create.
-    * The `TargetCollection` property will be used later for making the composition request
+    * The `TargetCollection` property will be used later for making the composition request.

 Resource Zone Capabilities Sample:
 ```json